This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-Passengers must have a negative COVID-19 PCR test result.
-The test must have been taken at most 72 hours before departure of the flight to Uzbekistan.
+3. Passengers must have a negative COVID-19 PCR test result issued at most 72 hours before departure of the flight to Uzbekistan.
 The test result must be in English or Russian.

 Detailed Tourist Information